paradigmxyz/local_reth/README.md

 1. Run `docker-compose down`

 The volumes will persist across restarts, so you can start and stop the node as needed.

+---

+## Acknowledgements

+The Reth repo / binary in use here is maintained at https://github.com/paradigmxyz/reth

+The Prometheus + Grafana docker-compose stack is taken from https://github.com/vegasbrianc/prometheus